World Smokefree Day is 31 May, and for mums-to-be, it’s critical to kick the habit for your health, and the health of your baby, explains Penny Voigt.

 Quitting smoking isn’t easy.
 Finding a way to do it will depend on what works best for you.
 Here are some methods to try:

-Nicotine Replacement Therapy (NRT): Gum, lozenges, or patches can help reduce your nicotine cravings and ease withdrawal symptoms.
+Nicotine Replacement Therapy (NRT): You can use Vaping as a Nicotine Replacement Therapy or, alternatively, gum, lozenges, and patches can help reduce your nicotine cravings and ease withdrawal symptoms.

 Prescription medication: Talk to your doctor or medical professional about a treatment of medication that directly affects brain chemistry, helping control withdrawal symptoms.